harrytruman/elk-ansible/README.md

           "hostname": "rhel8-lab"
 ```

-Also of interest would be the Tower Job ID, playbook task, and inventory hostname target.
+Also of interest would be the AAP Job ID, playbook task, and inventory hostname target.
 These are usually what I look for to begin validating job results.

 ```
 "job": 82